 Angelo State University works to ensure that our students with disabilities have available to them the learning devices and resources they need to be successful in the classroom.

-Please contact the Office of Student Affairs if you have questions about any device or resource listed below.
+Please contact the Office of the Dean of Students if you have questions about any device or resource listed below.

 - Digital Recorders allows you to record lectures.
 This recorder has a maximum recording time of 1,073 hours and allows you to easily transfer files to your PC or Mac.